Download EWG's Healthy Living AppClose

 Sign up to receive email updates, action alerts, healthy eating tips, promotions to support our work and more from EWG!

-Americans are being diagnosed with melanoma, the deadliest form of skin cancer, at steadily spiraling rates.
+Americans are being diagnosed with melanoma, the deadliest form of skin cancer, at steadily rising rates.

-Since 2000, the rates of new melanoma cases among both men and women have been climbing by 1.4 to 1.6 percent per year, according to the federal Centers for Disease Control and Prevention (CDC 2014).
+Since 2003, the rates of new melanoma cases among both men and women have been climbing by 1.7 and 1.4 percent per year, respectively, according to the federal Centers for Disease Control and Prevention (CDC 2016).

 The reasons for these trends are elusive, as are strategies for preventing this deadly cancer.
 While the exact cause of melanoma is not known, scientists have established that risk factors for melanoma include family history, indoor tanning, the number of moles on a person’s skin, fair skin, freckles, ultraviolet radiation and severe sunburns (CDC 2014).
 People can control only three of these risk factors: indoor tanning, exposure to UV radiation and severe sunburns.

 By all accounts, Americans are aware that excessive exposure to sunlight can cause cancer.
-The CDC has reported that at least 61 percent of American adults say they protect themselves from the sun.
-The public health agency’s surveys found that the number of Americans who say they make an effort to protect themselves from sun increased between 2005 and 2010 (CDC 2012).
+The CDC has reported that at least 70 percent of American adults say they protect themselves from the sun.
+The public health agency’s surveys found that the number of Americans who say they make an effort to protect themselves from sun exposure increased between 2005 and 2010, and has since remained level (NCI 2017).

 Researchers have not found strong evidence that sunscreen use prevents basal cell carcinoma (Green 1999, Pandeya 2005, van der Pols 2006, Hunter 1990, Rosenstein 1999, Rubin 2005).

 Both UVA and UVB rays can cause melanoma, as evidenced by laboratory studies on people with extreme sun exposures.
-In the general population, there is a strong correlation between melanoma risk and a person’s number of sunburns, particularly in childhood (Dennis 2010).
+In the general population, there is a strong correlation between melanoma risk and a person’s number of sunburns, particularly those during childhood (Dennis 2010).

 The use of artificial tanning beds dramatically increases melanoma risk (Coleho 2010).
-For this reason, in May 2013, FDA commissioner Margaret A. Hamburg proposed reclassifying tanning beds from “low risk” to “moderate risk” and requiring new warnings on tanning beds and sun lamps that they “can damage your skin and increase your risk of developing skin cancer.”
+For this reason, in May 2013, FDA commissioner Margaret A. Hamburg proposed eclassifying tanning beds from “low risk” to “moderate risk,” and requiring new warnings on tanning beds and sun lamps that they “can damage your skin and increase your risk of developing skin cancer.”

 The risk of melanoma goes up when you use a tanning bed at any age, but the International Agency for Research on Cancer calculates that if you start using tanning beds before age 30, your risk of developing melanoma jumps by 75 percent.